Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Experiments

-\begin{itemize} \item \textbf{Replay datasets.} Train an online policy until convergence and use all samples during training. \item \textbf{Medium-replay datasets.} Train an online sub-optimal policy and use all samples during training. \end{itemize} From Figure \ref{fig:q-learning-offline} and Table \ref{tab:bellman-error}, it can be observed that GNTD outperforms TD in terms of both convergence speed, final reward, and Bellman error.
+From Figure \ref{fig:q-learning-offline} and Table \ref{tab:bellman-error}, it can be observed that GNTD outperforms TD in terms of both convergence speed, final reward, and Bellman error.
 After incorporating the momentum into the target network update, our GNDQN also dominates DQN in all the reported performance measures.